-Each simulation is represented in Figure 2 by three marks, one for the UDP sending rate for that simulation, another for UDP goodput, and a third for TCP goodput.
+Each simulation is represented in Figure 2 by three marks, one for the UDP arrival rate at router R1, another for UDP goodput, and a third for TCP goodput.
 The x-axis shows the UDP sending rate, as a fraction of the bandwidth on the R1-R2 link.
-The dashed line shows the UDP sending rate for the entire simulation set, the dotted line shows the UDP goodput, and the solid line shows the TCP goodput, all expressed as a fraction of the available bandwidth on the R1-R2 link.
-The bold line shows the aggregate goodput.
+The dashed line shows the UDP arrival rate at the router for the entire simulation set, the dotted line shows the UDP goodput, and the solid line shows the TCP goodput, all expressed as a fraction of the available bandwidth on the R1-R2 link.
+(Because there is no congestion on the first link, the UDP arrival rate at the first router is the same as the UDP sending rate.)
+The bold line (at the top of the graph) shows the aggregate goodput.

 As Figure 2 shows, when the sending rate of the UDP flow is small, the TCP flows have high goodput, and use almost all of the bandwidth on the R1-R2 link.
 When the sending rate of the UDP flow is larger, the UDP flow receives a correspondingly large fraction of the bandwidth on the R1-R2 link, while the TCP flows back off in response to packet drops.
-This unfairness results from responsive and unresponsive flows competing for bandwidth under FIFO scheduling.
+This unfairness results from responsive and unresponsive flows competing for bandwidth under FCFS scheduling.
 The UDP flow effectively "shuts out" the responsive TCP traffic.

-Even if all of the flows were using the exact same TCP congestion control mechanisms, with FIFO scheduling the bandwidth would not necessarily be distributed equally among those TCP flows with sufficient demand.
+Even if all of the flows were using the exact same TCP congestion control mechanisms, with FCFS scheduling the bandwidth would not necessarily be distributed equally among those TCP flows with sufficient demand.
 [FJ92] discusses the relative distribution of bandwidth between two competing TCP connections with different roundtrip times.
 [Flo91] analyzes this difference, and goes on to discuss the relative distribution of bandwidth between two competing TCP connections on paths with different numbers of congested gateways.
 For example, [Flo91] shows how, as a result of TCP's congestion control algorithms, a connection's throughput varies as the inverse of the connection's roundtrip time.
 For paths with multiple congested gateways, [Flo91] further shows how a connection's throughput varies as the inverse of the square root of the number of congested gateways.

 Figure 3 shows that per-flow scheduling mechanisms at the router can explicitly control the allocation of bandwidth among a set of competing flows.
-The simulations in Figure 3 use same scenario as in Figure 2, except that the FIFO scheduling has been replaced with weighted round-robin (WRR) scheduling, with each flow assigned an equal weight.
+The simulations in Figure 3 use same scenario as in Figure 2, except that the FCFS scheduling has been replaced with weighted round-robin (WRR) scheduling, with each flow assigned an equal weight in units of bytes per second.
 As Figure 3 shows, with WRR scheduling the UDP flow is restricted to roughly 25% of the link bandwidth.
 The results would be similar with variants of Fair Queueing (FQ) scheduling.